argilla-io/argilla/docs/_source/guides/practical_guides/choose_dataset.md

 | Multiple annotators per record 	| ✔️               	|                              	|                               	|                     	|
 | Multiple-tasks in one UI      	| ✔️               	|                              	|                               	|                     	|
 | Synchronization with database 	| ✔️               	|                              	|                               	|                     	|

+## Feedback Dataset

+### What is a Feedback Dataset?

+A Feedback Dataset is a dataset that is designed to collect feedback from annotators.
+It is a dataset that is designed to be used in a feedback loop with a model.
+The feedback is collected in the form of annotations.
+The annotations are collected in a Feedback Task UI.
+The Feedback Task UI is a web application that is hosted

+### Create a Feedback Dataset

+###